 One of the highlights of this year’s line-up will be Anthea Hamilton transforming Battersea Power Station with augmented reality.
 Anne Mullins, Head of Culture, Nine Elms Vauxhall Partnership, said: “This is such an exciting time for Art Night to come to Nine Elms, as it continues to transform from an area of light industry to a vibrant new district of central riverside London.
-The festival is the perfect opportunity to celebrate the area, its heritage, it’s exciting cultural offer, while bringing everyone together.”
+The festival is the perfect opportunity to celebrate the area, its heritage, it’s an exciting cultural offer while bringing everyone together.”

 This year’s event will partner up with the recently reopened Hayward Gallery where visitors will see a giant outdoor video projection of a comfortably furnished living room exploding in slow motion.